Below are the key requirements which participants and their entries should meet in order to be considered for the competition.

 The Eurasian Prize Awards Program is a globally targeted initiative which welcomes participants from all countries.

 Architects, designers, technologists, building contractors, architectural bureaus, design studios and boutiques, manufacturers, and real estate companies are invited to enter the professional competition program.

 As a student of an industry-specific school or experienced design enthusiast, you are offered a unique opportunity to get an independent expert evaluation of your skill, knowledge and talent.

-Entries must be projects designed or completed in the past four (4) years, between 2014 and 2018, and which have never been awarded with the Eurasian Prize in the Professional competition.
+Entries must be projects designed or completed in the past five (5) years and which have never been awarded with the Eurasian Prize in the Professional competition.

 The Eurasian Prize is awarded for achievements in the following categories and subcategories:

 URBAN PLANNING AWARDS

 Settlements systems, agglomerations; plans of urban districts, municipalities, and rural settlements; Site Plans, master plans of cities, towns; Revitalization, and transforming of existing structures cities, and neighborhoods to meet their ideas of urban planning.

 Residential development projects: residential quarters, districts, micro districts; Residential area infrastructure, courtyards of residential development; Suburban residential development.

 Comfortable public spaces in city fabric: squares, pedestrian streets, gardens and parks, squares and boulevards, embankments, areas of public buildings, industrial enterprises; Landscape architecture.